phatchman/pico_dazzler/apps/README.md

 ## Configuring the Altair Simulator

-To boot CDOS, you need to configure the ALtair Simulator / Altair-Duino as follows:
+To boot CDOS, you need to configure the Altair Simulator / Altair-Duino as follows:
 *Configure the serial card*
 ```
 (E) Configure serial cards